NikolayMakhonin/abort-controller/packages/abort-controller-fast/README.md

 [![Build Status][github-image]][github-url]
 [![Test Coverage][coveralls-image]][coveralls-url]

-Custom very fast AbortController implementation and interface with the possibility of converting/connecting with a standard AbortController (version of NodeJS 18).
+Custom very fast AbortController implementation and interface with the possibility of converting/connecting with the standard AbortController (version of NodeJS 18).
 This is about 100 times faster than built-ins implementations.

 # Interface